michal-jamula/Metflix/README.md

 <br><br>

 ## Future plans:
-1. ~~~Finish working on the basic HTML and CSS files.
-Aim to create a finished website look~~~ This part is mostly finished now
+1. ~~Finish working on the basic HTML and CSS files.
+Aim to create a finished website look~~ This part is mostly finished now
-2. Clean up the HTML, CSS code, comment appropriately and get rid of useless code
+2. ~~Clean up the HTML, CSS code, comment appropriately and get rid of useless code~~ Finished
 3. Start a spring boot project and setup what i can (jpa entities with h2 database, thymeleaf, spring-boot server, controller etc)
 4. Integrate everything together and make sure the basic functionality is there
 5. Implement spring security to authorise and authenticate users